Frederik Christian Winsløw: Chief surgeon and professor

-He eas succeeded by H. C. F. Schumacher in 1795 but remained active at the Royal Danish Academy of Surgery.
+He was succeeded by H. C. F. Schumacher in 1795 but remained active at the Royal Danish Academy of Surgery.
 He was the first in the country to hold weekly clinical-surgical lectures.

 Work

 Winsløw's few written works from his early career are insignificant.
 His observations during the dissection of cats and dog of respiratory movements of fetuses intra ovum enabled P. Scheels to write his thesis on this subject.
 Inspired by his time in London, he was active in the debate on vaccinations.
 In 1801 he made the first successful Cowpox vaccinations in the country, using lymph acquired directly from Edward Jenner.
 He was later an active member of the Vaccination Commission.